crptz/Observer-Pattern/README.md

 ![observerPattern](https://user-images.githubusercontent.com/77761282/116611369-f5182980-a93e-11eb-936a-97d41d7fd286.gif)

-***Also, don't forget that when you click a button from the Observer JFrames nothing must happen the other JFrames.
+***Also, don't forget that when you click a button from the Observer JFrames nothing must happen to the other JFrames.
 This is the whole idea of the Observer-Pattern***